lkoepsel/rasp-mDNS/README.md

 If you have issues with determining if this service is executing properly, use the command `journalctl -b`, to see all boot messages of the *RPi*.
 You will have to go towards then end (approximately 500+ lines) to see the appropriate lines.
 Look for the word DEBUG as the *hello.py* application uses logging to print messages.
 #### Installation
-1. Create file, copy/paste contents below then exit *nano*.
+1. Create file, copy/paste contents below then exit *nano*. **Be sure to change *username* to what is appropriate for your system.
     ```bash
     sudo nano /lib/systemd/system/hello.service
     ```